mhpenta/minimcp/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/mhpenta/minimcp.svg)](https://pkg.go.dev/github.com/mhpenta/minimcp)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Lightweight, type-safe MCP server implementation in Go with automatic schema generation and resilient JSON parsing.

+It is designed for quick incorporation into the development cycle, not for production.

+Designed for my own work flow - I want a MCP tool to see my database clearly as we work.
+The utilitytools package contains some dev tools I repeatedly bundle into a dev-only MCP:

+* Read only sql executor
+* Screenshot tool
+* Elastic query tool
+* Google Cloud Storage tool

+Note: these tools represent are reason for the dependencies in go.mod and may be split out in a future version of minimcp.

 ## Requirements